 Faculty Disclosure: Disclosure must me made by all planning committee members, speakers, authors, and others in a position to influence or control content.
 Failure to respond will make the speaker ineligible to participate in the planning, development, or delivery of content.
 This information will be disclosed to participants.

 The Association of Clinical Research Professionals (ACRP) is approved as a provider of continuing nursing education by the California Board of Registered Nursing.
-Each Home Study offering grants 3.0 nursing credits..
+Each Home Study offering grants either 2.0 or 3.0 nursing credits, depending on the test.